top of page

 Overnight train from Cairo to Aswan

-Aswan is a sleepy, non-descript town not really famous for anything except being the starting point for the trip to Abu Simbel temple and many Nile Cruises.
+Aswan is a sleepy, nondescript town not really famous for anything except being the starting point for the trip to Abu Simbel temple and many Nile Cruises.

-So at 5 am, all of us gathered up and got into a mini-bus to go to Aswan.
+So at 5 am, all of us gathered up and got into a mini-bus to go to Aswan on a tour organized by David.
 It was a 5-hour bus ride through the Sahara Desert which was so stunning that all sleep deficit was forgiven.

 At around 10 am, we were at the temple and spent a good few hours exploring.